ibm-cloud-docs/account/subscription_codes.md

 After {{site.data.keyword.cloud_notm}} Sales places the order, an email with the subscription code for each subscription and support line item is sent to the appropriate contact.

 Only the account owner, enterprise account owner, or a user with the Editor or Administrator role on the Billing account management service can apply the subscription code.
 If you don't have access to apply subscription codes, the account owner or administrator can provide access.
 For more information, see [Assigning access to account management services](/docs/iam?topic=iam-account-services).
-Applying the subscription code through the {{site.data.keyword.Bluemix}} console is essential to ensure that your account is migrated appropriately.
+Applying the subscription code through the {{site.data.keyword.Bluemix}} console is essential to help ensure that your account is migrated.

+## Applying a subscription code from email
+{: #apply-code-email}

+If you received an email with a subscription code, you can apply it directly by using the link in the email.
+It is the quickest method to add subscription credit to your account.

+To apply the subscription code from email, complete the following steps:

 1. Open the email with the subscription code.